 21. Mix and match materials

 Accents of chalky terracotta, brown and duck egg blue combine beautifully to bring depth to this scheme’s neutral base.
 Incorporate accessories in a variety of materials, including glass, metal, ceramic and wood, to create a modern look.
 Soften the scheme with plush upholstery fabrics, which enhance the feel of understated luxury.

 This is very subjective as it’s all about personal taste, along which item you want to build the room around.
 Whether that be a piece of art, a rug, or a textile.
-The key thing is to pick out the highlight colour to enhance the best of the centrepiece.
+The key thing is to pick out the highlight color to enhance the best of the centerpiece.